Monica Rial: Career

 Rial continued to land leading roles in anime shows.
 In 2006, she voiced the title character in Nanaka 6/17, about a 17-year-old girl who, through an accident, has amnesia and regresses to her 6-year-old self.
 In Speed Grapher she voiced female protagonist Kagura Tennōzu, and in the ADV Films remake of Macross, she voiced Misa Hayase.
 In 2007, she voiced Sakura in the English anime adaptation of Clamp's Tsubasa: Reservoir Chronicle; Maria in Witchblade.
+She went on to replace Tiffany Vollmer as the voice of Bulma Briefs in the Dragon Ball franchise in 2009 beginning with Dragon Ball Z Kai and other media from that point on.

-Rial voiced more leads in 2012 with Shiro in Deadman Wonderland which also broadcast on Adult Swim, Stocking in the raunchy comedy Panty & Stocking with Garterbelt.
+Rial voiced more leads in 2012, with Shiro in Deadman Wonderland which also broadcast on Adult Swim, and Stocking in the first season of the raunchy comedy Panty & Stocking with Garterbelt.
 In 2013, she voiced the heroine character Haruko Amaya in the harem comedy Maken-ki! and Iori Nagase in the school anime series Kokoro Connect.
 With regards to her lead role of Michiko Malandro in Michiko & Hatchin, which was released on DVD in 2013 and was broadcast on Adult Swim in 2015, Rial said that out of the 300 or so characters she had voiced, only two of them were Hispanic, and she liked that her character wasn't a stereotype.

 In addition to voice acting, Rial has been steadily involved in ADR script writing, with work in the English dubs for D.N.
 Angel, Madlax, and Gatchaman.
 In an interview with Active Anime, Rial said she would "take the direct translation and write it into a coherent scene that matches the lip flaps".
 At later anime conventions, Rial has mentioned that ADR script writing has kept her quite occupied, especially with SimulDubs, which are shows that are locally dubbed soon after the original broadcast.
 She has also written columns for Newtype's USA edition.
 In January 2018, Rial has announced that she is taking time off of script adaptation.